Skip to main content

 (301) 405-2329

-Andrew Childs is a professor in the Department of Computer Science and the Institute for Advanced Computer Studies (UMIACS).
-He was a Co-Director of QuICS from 2014-2024, and is the director of the NSF Quantum Leap Challenge Institute for Robust Quantum Simulation.
+Andrew Childs is a professor in the Department of Computer Science and interim director of the University of Maryland Institute for Advanced Computer Studies (UMIACS).
+He was a co-director of QuICS from 2014-2024, and is the director of the NSF Quantum Leap Challenge Institute for Robust Quantum Simulation.

 Childs's research interests are in the theory of quantum information processing, especially quantum algorithms.
 He has explored the computational power of quantum walk, providing an example of exponential speedup, demonstrating computational universality, and constructing algorithms for problems including search and formula evaluation.
 Childs has also developed fast quantum algorithms for simulating Hamiltonian dynamics.
 His other areas of interest include quantum query complexity and quantum algorithms for algebraic problems.